 You also need to show that the driver’s breach caused your injuries.
 You can only prove negligence if you can establish a sufficiently close link between the defendant’s careless actions and the accident.
 You then have to show actual damages related to your injuries, such as medical bills.

 The defendant in your case may argue that you are to blame for the crash.
 For instance, you may be partially negligent if you failed to cross at a designated crosswalk that was available to you.
 You may still file a claim against the driver, but a court will assess whether your own carelessness contributed to the accident and to what extent.
 Florida follows a pure comparative fault rule in negligence cases.
 You can recover a reduced amount of damages as long as you are not fully responsible for your injuries.Damages and Time Limits

 If you are successful in your lawsuit, you can possibly recover damages to cover medical expenses, lost wages, and pain and suffering, among other types of harm.
 If your relative lost his or her life in a pedestrian accident, you can pursue compensation through a wrongful death claim.
 Potential damages can include your relative’s medical and burial expenses, as well as your own loss of companionship.

 At Frankl & Kominsky, we are passionate about helping auto collision victims pursue the compensation they need for their injuries.
-Our auto accident lawyers have helped countless South Florida pedestrians assert their claims for damages against careless drivers.
+Our auto accident lawyers have helped countless West Palm Beach pedestrians assert their claims for damages against careless drivers.
 We can review your case and discuss what legal options may be available to you.
 If we decide to move forward, we will tenaciously pursue your right to damages.
 We serve clients in communities such as Delray Beach, Lake Worth, and Palm Beach Gardens.
 Call us at (855) 800-8000 or fill out our online form to schedule a free consultation.
 We are fluent in Spanish and Creole.